Sudharshan-24/count-letters/README.md

+# JavaScript
-JavaScript, Counting letters with for-in and for-of loops.
+Counting letters with for-in and for-of loops